BYD Auto: Shipping

 BYD Auto also operates its own shipping services to export its cars.
 On 9 January 2024, BYD's first roll-on/roll-off cargo ship, named "BYD Explorer No.1", was delivered and left the construction base in Longkou, Shandong province.
 The 200 m-long ship arrived at Yantai Port on the same day, before heading to Shenzhen for loading cars for exporting to Europe.
 According to China International Marine Containers (CIMC), the ship was built by Yantai CIMC Raffles Shipyard for the international ship management company Zodiac Maritime, and was leased to BYD as the first of its "sea shipping fleet", with a loading capacity of 7,000 vehicles.

+The company's first directly owned ship, the BYD Hefei, was completed in September 2024 and commenced its first voyage to Europe on 7 January 2025.
+Its third ship is the BYD Changzhou, which was launched in October 2024 and officially went into operation for European deliveries in December 2024.
+In the spring of 2025, BYD introduced its larger 9,200-vehicle capacity carriers, starting with the BYD Shenzhen, which was officially delivered on 22 April 2025, and kicked off its maiden voyage to Brazil on April 27.
+Shortly after, the BYD Xi'an, initially launched on 2 April 2025, started its first voyage to Europe on June 21, 2025.
+The BYD Changsha was officially delivered on 24 June 2025, and made its maiden departure to Taicang on 27 June.
+The 7,000-vehicle BYD Zhengzhou was named and delivered on 16 July 2025, before setting sail for Southeast Asia on 18 July.
+The addition of the BYD Jinan, which was delivered on 26 September 2025, completes the initial eight-ship fleet and increased BYD's total maritime export capacity to over one million vehicles annually.